jgoodell/EngineeringMidLevel/README.md

     # ALTER USER iws_dev WITH SUPERUSER;

 Now django will be able to create and delete the test database as needed.

+## API Testing
+The application is built around an ReST API over HTTP.
+To test the we must start the django server using the --settings option after creating and setting up an additional database.
+From PSQL run the follonwing commands.

+    # CREATE DATABASE feature_request_test;
+    # GRANT ALL PRIVILEGES ON DATABASE feature_request_test to iws_dev;

+Now apply all the migrations to the new test database.
+From the django project root run to apply the migrations.

+    $ python manage.py migrate --settings=feature_request.settings_test

+This points djange manager to a separate settings file configured to run on the new database we've created.

+Now we are ready to run the API tests.
+Change directories into feature_request/rest_api and execute the api test script.

+    $ python api_tests.py